 - to assess whether the existing intellectual property system encourages creativity and innovation.

-At the end of the course a student should have a good knowledge and understanding of:
+At the end of the module a student should have a good knowledge and understanding of:

 - the evolution of the intellectual property system in the UK;